 At the same time, massive data breaches at various credit institutions, retailers and other businesses have created a black market for compromised credit card data and sensitive information.
 Cybercriminals that have stolen this information often post it on the dark web, making it available for purchase by other individuals.
 The availability of compromised card information, coupled with a rise in online shopping, has dramatically increased card-not-present credit card fraud.

-At present, there is no technological solution similar to an EMV microchip that can significantly reduce card-not-present fraud.
+At present, there is no technological solution similar to an EMV microchip that can significantly assist in card-not-present fraud prevetion for credit cards.
 Instead, the burden is on both credit card issuers and merchants to employ stronger digital security measures to identify and block fraudulent transactions in real-time.

 Credit card fraud detection is the collective term for the policies, tools, methodologies, and practices that credit card companies and financial institutions take to combat identity fraud and stop fraudulent transactions.

 In recent years, as the amount of data has exploded and the number of payment card transactions has skyrocketed, credit fraud detection has become largely digitized and automated..
 Most modern solutions leverage artificial intelligence (AI) and machine learning (ML) to manage data analysis, predictive modeling, decision-making, fraud alerts and remediation activity that occur when individual instances of credit card fraud are detected.

 Anomaly detection is the process of analyzing massive amounts of data points from both internal and external sources to produce a framework of “normal” activity for each individual user and establish regular patterns in their activity.

 Data used to create the user profile includes:

 When a transaction falls outside the scope of normal activity, the anomaly detection tool will then alert the card issuer and, in some cases, the user.
 Depending on the transaction details and risk score assigned to the action, these fraud detection systems may flag the purchase for review or put a hold on the transaction until the user verifies their activity.